-A pril 18, 2023 Criteria Name Professional qualifications and experience (Note 1) Independence analysis (Note 2) Number of other public companies in which the individual is concurrently serving as an independent director Formosa Chemicals & Fibre Corporation Wen Yuan, Wong Has a wealth of industry knowledge and management experience, including plastics, textile fibers, chemistry, oil, gas and electricity, semiconductors, steel, shipping, and biotechnology industries.
-Held senior executive positions in the industries above, and currently serves as the chairman or director of related companies.
+April 25, 2024 Criteria Name Professional qualifications and experience (Note 1) Independence analysis (Note 2) Number of other public companies in which the individual is concurrently serving as an independent director Formosa Chemicals & Fibre Corporation Wong, Wen-Yuan Graduated with a Master's degree in Industrial Engineering and a Bachelor's degree in Chemical Engineering from the University of Houston, Texas, USA.
+With over 50 years of management experience in industries, including plastics, textiles, chemicals, oil, gas and electricity, semiconductors, steel, shipping, and biotechnology.
+He has served as Chairman, Director, or senior manager in relevant companies within these sectors.
+Currently he is the chairman of FTC, and serves as a director of FPC, NPC, FCFC, FPCC, NTC, FST, and FATC.
+Possessing leadership, decision-making, and crisis management, risk management abilities, and international market insights, he has served as a leader for multinational enterprises in China, the United States, Vietnam, and other countries.
+Additionally, he has previously held positions as Chairman of Chinese National Federation of Industries and Taiwan Textile Federation.
+Specializes in engineering technology and a deep understanding of AI domain, he has led the Company in energy conservation and emission reduction, circular economy, AI simulation, and digital transformation.
+No spouse or relative within the second degree of kinship serves as the Company's director, compliant with Article 26-3 of the Securities and Exchange Act.
+0 Formosa Chemicals & Fibre Corporation Hong, Fu-Yuan Graduated with a Bachelor's degree in Chemical Engineering, Chung Yuan Christian University.
+Has a wealth of industry knowledge and management experience, including plastics, textiles, chemistry, oil, gas and electricity, steel, shipping, and biotechnology industries.
+Currently serves as the Chairman of Formosa Chemicals and Fibre Corp. or director of relevant companies within these sectors.
 Has leadership, decision-making and judgment, and crisis management abilities and an international market perspective.
-Served as the Chairman of Chinese National Federation of Industries.
-Leads multinational companies in China, the United States, and Vietnam, and is currently the chairman of Taiwan Textile Federation.
-Specializes in engineering technology, has an indepth understanding of AI, and leads the Company in energy conservation and emission reduction, circular economy, AI simulation, and digital transformation.
 No spouse or relative within the second degree of kinship serves as the Company's director, compliant with Article 26-3 of the Securities and Exchange Act.
-0 Independent Director, Lin, Sheng-chung Being the Company's managing and independent director, Lin has a welth of experience in the areas of industry, official, academic, and business management, including textile fibers, plastics, glass, ceramics, steel, oil, gas and electricity, financial insurance, building material and construction.
-With an excellent international perspective and judgement, Lin is good at trades, energy policy, international trade investment.
+0 Formosa Chemicals & Fibre Corporation Lee, Ching-Fen Graduated with a Bachelor's degree in Chemical Engineering, Tamkang University.
+Has a wealth of industry knowledge and management experience, including plastics, textile fibers, chemistry, oil, gas and electricity industries.
+Currently serves as the Executive Vice President of Formosa Chemicals and Fibre Corp. to assist in managing operating and management businesses of the Plastics & Textile Segment and the Engineering & Utility Division.
+Has leadership, decision-making and judgment, and crisis management abilities and an international market perspective.
 No spouse or relative within the second degree of kinship serves as the Company's director, compliant with Article 26-3 of the Securities and Exchange Act.
-Without being the director of the special 3
+0